 And that’s it!
 You’ve changed your Outlook.com password.
 If you’re using the Outlook email client, read the next section to learn how to alter your password there.

 Change your Outlook client password

 If you’ve changed your password with your email provider and you want to make sure that your Outlook email client knows it, follow these steps below to change it.

 Launch the Outlook application.
 When it’s loaded, select File in the top menu, followed by Account Settings, and then Account Settings again in the drop-down menu.

 Step 2: Change your password

-According to Microsoft, if you have a monthly update subscription for Office 365, you should instead choose File, then select Account Settings, and then choose Update Password.
-Then change your password and then select OK.
+According to Microsoft, if you have a monthly update subscription for Office 365, you should instead choose File > Account Settings > Update Password.
+Then change your password and click OK.

 Step 3: Make sure it works

-When you’re done changing your password, close down any extra menus you have open and return to Outlook.
+When you’ve changed your password, close down any other menus you have open and return to Outlook.
 To test that your new password works as intended, click the Send/Receive button.
 If your emails arrive, great!
 You’ve successfully changed your password.
 If they don’t, or you get an error message of some sort, double-check that you’ve input the right password.